ShreyaKadian/cpp_project_main/README.md

 6)Run in terminal -

-7)chmod +x codokopia (for tetris codokopia for pong its codokopia2 in both cases)
+7)chmod +x codokopia (for tetris its codokopia for pong its codokopia2 in both 7 and 8)

 8)./codokopia